Consensus

 AiC: Improving the pre-RFC process

 I want to write about an idea that Josh Triplett and I have been iterating on to revamp the lang team RFC process.
 I have written a draft of an RFC already, but this blog post aims to introduce the idea and some of the motivations.
 The key idea of the RFC is formalize the steps leading up to an RFC, as well as to capture the lang team operations around project groups.
+The hope is that, if this process works well, it can apply to teams beyond the lang team as well.

 read more →